 Invest In a Stock Index Fund

-“The surest way to build true long-term wealth for retirement is to invest in the stock market, particularly a stock index fund,” said Robert R. Johnson, professor in the Heider College of Business at Creighton University and founder and CEO of Economic Index Associates.
+“The surest way to build true long-term wealth for retirement is to invest in the stock market, particularly a stock index fund,” said Robert R. Johnson, founder and CEO of Economic Index Associates.
 “Albert Einstein said that ‘compound interest is the greatest mathematical discovery of all time.'”
 Thus, over time, your $10 will eventually be worth quite a lot more than $100, especially if you keep contributing.

 Furthermore, he pointed out that, according to data compiled by Duff & Phelps, since 1926 the average annual return on a large capitalization stock index is 10.3%.
 “If these historical average returns hold in the future, an investor would double their money in slightly over seven years, and have 10 times their original investment in 23 years.”